-25. States should provide all persons with a reasonable degree of tenure security that guarantees legal protection against forced evictions.
+25. States should provide all persons with a reasonable degree of tenure security that guarantees legal protection against forced evictions and in the process of lawful evictions.
 More generally, the Covenant imposes on States a duty to abstain from interfering with land users’ legitimate tenure rights, in particular by evicting occupants from the land on which they depend on for their livelihoods.
-Forced evictions are prima facie incompatible with the Covenant and can be justified only in the most exceptional circumstances.
-The relevant authorities must ensure that forced evictions are carried out in accordance with legislation that is compatible with the Covenant and in accordance with the general principles of reasonableness and proportionality between the legitimate objective of the eviction and its consequences for the evicted persons.
+Forced evictions are incompatible with the Covenant.
+Relevant authorities, with the power to order the cessation or suspension of the violation, must ensure that evictions are carried out in accordance with legislation that is compatible with the Covenant and in accordance with the general principles of reasonableness and proportionality between the legitimate objective of the eviction and its consequences for the evicted persons.
 That obligation arises from the interpretation of the State party’s obligations under article 2 (1) of the Covenant, read in conjunction with article 11, and in accordance with the requirements of article 4, which stipulates the conditions under which such limitations on the enjoyment of the rights under the Covenant are permitted.
 Thus, in order for an eviction to be justifiable, it must meet the following requirements: firstly, the limitation must be determined by law; secondly, it must promote the general welfare or “public purpose” in a democratic society; thirdly, it must be suited to the legitimate purpose cited; fourthly, the limitation must be necessary, in the sense that if there is more than one measure that could reasonably be expected to serve the purpose of the limitation, the least restrictive measure must be chosen; and lastly, the benefits of the limitation in promoting the common good must outweigh the impacts on the enjoyment of the right being limited.
 States parties should clearly define the concepts of public purpose in law, in order to allow for judicial review.

 26. Where people have been relocated and given alternative accommodation, those circumstances must allow for access to the broader needs of a livelihood.
 The standards for alternative accommodation must require that the accommodation be safe and that it provide accessible access to public services, including education, health care, community engagement and livelihood opportunities.
 Every effort must be made not to break up communities, given their crucial role in supporting and sustaining neighbour networks and livelihood support.
 Prior to carrying out any evictions or shifts in land use which could result in depriving individuals of access to their productive resources, States parties should ensure that all feasible alternatives are explored in consultation with the affected persons, with a view to avoiding, or at least minimizing, the need to resort to evictions.
 States parties should not under any circumstances use forced evictions and demolition of property as punitive measures.
-In all cases, effective legal remedies or procedures should be provided to those who are affected by eviction orders.
+In all cases, effective legal remedies or procedures should be provided to those who are affected by eviction orders, that should not result in homelessness or violation of other human rights..

-27. Where the State owns or controls land, it should ensure that the legitimate tenure rights of individuals and communities in relation to that land, even those with customary tenure systems, are recognized, respected and protected.
+27. Where the State owns or controls land, it should ensure that the legitimate tenure rights of individuals and communities in relation to that land, including those with customary tenure systems, are recognized, respected and protected.
 When such resources are collectively used and managed, the related systems of collective use and management should also be identified, recognized and registered.
 Policies aimed at granting tenure rights of publicly owned land to landless peasants should follow broader social and environmental objectives consistent with human rights obligations.
 Local communities that have traditionally used the land should be considered in the reallocation of tenure rights.